ClementLuo299/OMGPlatformClient/docs/Iteration 2/feature_proposal.md

 7. Spectate games
 8. Allow players to report one another
-9. Add scenarios (e.g. connect 4 with tokens already placed, chess puzzles)
+9. Add scenarios (e.g. connect 4 with tokens already placed, chess puzzles) 10.Cached Last Played Game - Store the last played game in memory to allow instant resume instead of reloading from a file.